-- (1) The Leadership Vote is a direct vote of all members of the Party who have a right to vote on the Leadership Vote weighted equally for each electoral district in Canada and counted in accordance with this Section. - (2) Every member of the Party who ordinarily lives in Canada has the right to vote on the Leadership Vote, if that member has - (a) been a member of the Party for the 41 days immediately preceding the day of the Leadership Vote; - (b) paid the registration fee (if any) for the Leadership Vote established by the National Board of Directors; - (c) complied with the registration procedures established by the National Board of Directors or by the Leadership Vote Committee. - (3) At least 27 days before the day of the Leadership Vote, the National Board of Directors must publish on the public website of the Party the registration procedures for the Leadership Vote. - (4) Each member of the Party who has a right to vote on the Leadership Vote may vote by a preferential ballot on which the voter indicates their preference for leadership
+- (1) The Leadership Vote is a direct vote of all supporters of the Party who have a right to vote on the Leadership Vote weighted equally for each electoral district in Canada and counted in accordance with this Section. - (2) Every supporter of the Party who ordinarily lives in Canada has the right to vote on the Leadership Vote, if that supporter has - (a) been a supporter of the Party for the 41 days immediately preceding the day of the Leadership Vote; - (b) paid the registration fee (if any) for the Leadership Vote established by the National Board of Directors; - (c) complied with the registration procedures established by the National Board of Directors or by the Leadership Vote Committee. - (3) At least 27 days before the day of the Leadership Vote, the National Board of Directors must publish on the public website of the Party the registration procedures for the Leadership Vote. - (4) Each supporter of the Party who has a right to vote on the Leadership Vote may vote by a preferential ballot on which the voter indicates their preference for leadership contestants.
+A ballot is not spoiled because the voter has not indicated a preference for all leadership contestants. - (5) The ballots must be counted, under the direction of the Chief Electoral Officer appointed under Subsection 63(6), in accordance with the following procedure (that is illustrated in Appendix B):